openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Encrypting an Unsigned Response {#encrypting_unsigned_response}

-If an encrypted Authorization Response has no additional integrity protection, an attacker might be able to alter Authorization Response parameters such as `presentation_submission` and generate a new encrypted Authorization Response for the Verifier, if the encryption key of the Verifier is known to the attacker.
+If an encrypted Authorization Response has no additional integrity protection, an attacker might be able to alter Authorization Response parameters such as `presentation_submission` and generate a new encrypted Authorization Response for the Verifier, as encryption is performed using the public key of the Verifier which is likely to be widely known.
 Note this includes injecting a new VP Token.
 Since the contents of the VP Token are integrity protected, tampering the VP Token is detectable by the Verifier.
 For details, see (#preventing-replay).

 ## DIF Presentation Exchange 2.0.0